Archive for: Polish Criminal Code

 No crime where there are doubts

-In the Polish law, the regulations of the Act on Providing Services by Electronic Means, for example article 14(1), provide that
+In the Polish law, the regulations of the Act on Providing Services by Electronic Means, for example Article 14(1), provide that

 A person who gives access to the contents of a network IT system to a customer, where the customer stores data, is not aware of the illegal features of the data or activity connected with the data and upon receiving an official notification or credible information about the illegal features of the data or activity connected with it, immediately bars access to the data, shall not be responsible for the data.